 Players are reminded that the search time is 3 minutes and a player should note the time when the search commences.
 NB: The search time commences when the player with the lost ball reaches the vicinity where the ball is thought to be.

-In the event of some holes being closed, 18 holes must be arranged in the best way possible.
-If advisable, nine holes may be played twice.
+In the event of some holes being closed on the course to be played, 18 holes must be arranged in the best way possible.
+If advisable, nine holes may be played twice at the discretion of the ELCGA.

-1.11.5 If an Inter-club match is abandoned and an overall result has been achieved i.e. one team has won three matches, the two remaining matches will be recorded as one win for each team and individual matched results will be recorded as 2&1.
+1.13.5 If an Inter-club match is abandoned and an overall result has been achieved i.e. one team has won three matches, the two remaining matches will be recorded as one win for each team and individual matches results will be recorded as 2&1.
 If 4 matches have been completed the last match will be recorded as a half.

-- Inter-club matches must be arranged within the stipulated dates for the relevant competition.
+Inter-club matches must be re-arranged within the stipulated dates for the relevant competition.

-2.1 COUNTY CHAMPIONSHIP: Handicaps to 18; Scratch competition.
+2.1 COUNTY CHAMPIONSHIP: Handicap Indexes to 18.4; Scratch competition.
 36 holes qualifying – best 16 scratch to qualify for match play.
 In the event of a tie for 16th place, there will be a sudden death play-off.
 Competitors must abide by the rules set out in the England Golf Hard Card .

 2.2 SENIORS CHAMPIONSHIP: Players should be aged 50+ on entry.
 Entry qualifications and rules as 2.1. above, except 18 holes qualifying – 16 or 8 to qualify for match play, depending on the number of entries.